CondeNast/recipe_plugin/plugin/readme.txt

 Author URI: http://www.ziplist.com/
 Author: ZipList, Inc.
 Donate link: http://sushiday.com/recipe-seo-plugin/
-Tags: recipes, seo, hrecipe, Recipe View
+Tags: recipe, recipe card, recipe box, shopping list, grocery list, save recipe, print recipe, hrecipe, schema.org, google rich snippets, seo, recipe seo
 Requires at least: 3.1
-Tested up to: 3.6
+Tested up to: 3.8.1
 Stable tag: 2.3
 Version: 2.3

 Formats recipes so they are SEO-friendly.
-Now fully supports WordPress 3.6.
+Now fully supports WordPress 3.8.1.

 == Description ==

+ZipList brings your recipes right to your readers’ tables!

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into a sophisticated recipe structure when the ZipList Recipe Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-As a bonus, the ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
+The ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a recipe box directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.
+Plus, give your readers the option to add your recipe's ingredients right to their grocery shopping list.
+It’s easy with just one click.

 If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

-**Works with WordPress 3.6:** Updated for full compatibility with WordPress 3.6.
+**Works with WordPress 3.8.1:** Updated for full compatibility with WordPress 3.8.1.

-**Bold and Asterisk Styling:** Add bold or italicized styling to words or phrases within the Ingredients, Instructions, Summary and Notes sections.

 **Schema/Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them more findable by search engines.

-**Notes Field:** Add notes to your recipes, such as optional ingredients, required kitchen tools and equipment and/or additional instructions (e.g., freezing, microwave, etc.)

-**Modified Image Display:** Add a recipe image to the plugin so that it displays in a user’s recipe box, but then choose to hide it from view on your recipe post and/or print view.

-**Simplified Partner Registration:** Self-service user interface for partner key registration so that your logo and website name sit next to recipes that appear in user recipe boxes and in the ZipList recipe search index.
+**Integrated Recipe Box and Grocery Shopping List** Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.
+Used by over 3,000 bloggers, it also supports ZipList's full shopping list and recipe box capabilities as used on[RecipeGirl](http://www.recipegirl.com/), [Skinnytaste](http://skinnytaste.com/), [Southern Plate](http://southernplate.com/) and over 500 other leading food and lifestyle web sites.

 **Recipe Image Support:** Add images within the plugin to appear with your recipe.